-ANNEX B. AVHRR/2 Filtering
+ANNEX B. AVHRR/1 and AVHRR/2 Filtering

-The AVHRR/2 filtering is not applied automatically for AVHRR/2 (noaa7-noaa14) data, but has to be configured for and an extra script has to be run as well.
+The AVHRR/2 and AVHRR/1 filtering is not applied automatically for AVHRR/1&2 data (tiros-N, noaa6-noaa14) data, but has to be configured for and an extra script has to be run as well.

 Goal: The goal is to filter noisy channel 3.7 AVHRR data with a low pass filter to improve the PPS products for these scenes.
 It is important to not destroy the high channel 3.7 variations in scenes that are OK.
 Also in noisy scenes: areas without noise should preferably preserve cloud edges, small clouds and small clear objects as good as possible.
+The method for noise filtering are described in Karlsson et al. (2017).

-B.1 Noise Level
+B.1 NOISE LEVEL